sangeetk/banner/README.md

 ### Example
 The **example** directory contains an example which creates and schedules few banners and displays the schedule in the console.
 It also starts an http server at localhost:8080.
 At any moment in time, refresh the browser to load the current banner.
 This example runs for 180 seconds after which the user must press Ctrl+C to terminate the process.

-Please refer to the Example's [README.md][example-readme] file for more details.
+Please refer to the Example's README.md file for more details.

-[example-readme]: example/README.md